EwaDwornik/NoFutureFun/README.md

 # NoFutureFun
-My very first website.
-I made it to practice what I have learnt so far.
+My very first website made in Django.
+I made it mainly to practice CSS, HTML, Django forms and a little bit of JavaScript.
-I also use it as a portfolio.
+This project made my realise, that I am more interested in frontend.